FTWynn/gologgen/README.md

 DataFiles | Array of objects describing DataFiles.
 Only contains "Path".
 ReplayFiles | Array of objects describing ReplayFiles.
 Contains values described below.

-As you might guess, the second thing you'll need is a combination of data files (JSON descriptions of log lines) and replay files (plain captures of raw log data).
+The second thing you'll need is some combination of data files (JSON descriptions of log lines) and replay files (plain captures of raw log data).
 The parameters for each are below.
 Remember that these parameters go in the DataFile if going that route, or in the gologgen.conf if you're using Replayfiles.
 The idea is that you can drop in a capture as a replay, without going in and editing it (though you could add wildcards to it if you wanted).
 If that sounds confusing, just use the examples as a guide.

 DataFile Parameter | Notes
 --------- | -----